-6.4 Tank fillers :
+6.4 Tank fillers:

-6.4.1 Tank fillers must not protrude beyond the bodywork.
-Any breather pipe connecting the fuel tank to the atmosphere must be designed to avoid liquid leakage when the car is running and its outlet must not be less than 250mm from the cockpit opening.
+- 6.4.1 Tank fillers must not protrude beyond the bodywork.
+Any breather pipe connecting the fuel tank to the atmosphere must be designed to avoid liquid leakage when the car is running or if upside down and its outlet: - Must not be less than 250mm from the cockpit opening; - Must be placed where they would not be vulnerable in the event of an accident; - Must not protrude beyond the surface of the bodywork; - Must be fitted with a gravity actuated roll-over valve and a float chamber ventilation valve The introduction of the above changes is mandatory from 01.08.2022.